SynBioDex/libSBOLj/README.md

         </DnaComponent>
     </rdf:RDF>

-A more complete example can be found in [examples/data](https://github.com/SynBioDex/libSBOLcore/tree/master/examples/data) directory.
+A more complete example can be found in [examples/data](https://github.com/SynBioDex/libSBOLj/tree/master/examples/data) directory.

 Note that, the XML serialization of SBOL documents have been designed to be compatible with [Resource Description Format (RDF)](http://www.w3.org/RDF/).
-Any valid libSBOL XML file can be parsed by a standard RDF tool that supports [RDF/XML syntax](http://www.w3.org/TR/REC-rdf-syntax/).
-But different RDF serializations will not be valid if they do not match the constraints defined in the SBOL XML schema and cannot be read by libSBOL.
+Any valid SBOL XML file can be parsed by a standard RDF tool that supports [RDF/XML syntax](http://www.w3.org/TR/REC-rdf-syntax/).
+But different RDF serializations will not be valid if they do not match the constraints defined in the SBOL XML schema and cannot be read by libSBOLj.

-libSBOL provides also a more readable, human-friendly output format that aligns more closely with the libSBOL object mode.
+libSBOLj provides also a more readable, human-friendly output format that aligns more closely with the SBOL object model defined in the specification.
 The above example would look as follows in this syntax:

     SBOLDocument [
        DnaComponent [